ProctorEdu

 While many people see procrastination as a form of laziness, it usually indicates that the student is struggling with perfectionism.
 The fear of failing might take over students so much that they would avoid doing their tasks.

 Additionally, they would also have a hard time concentrating or focusing on their studies.
-Students might also start comparing themselves to others, oppressing their confidence and morale.
+Students might also start comparing themselves to others, oppressing their confidence and morale, thus impacting their test performance.

 How to Help Students with Test Anxiety